Capital improvements vs repairs and maintenance: What’s the difference?

 Categorizing an expenditure as either maintenance or as a capital expenditure is a careful decision that should be made each time any maintenance, repair or renovations are performed.
 To get it right, consider the asset’s value, the intended goal of the work, the scope of work, the actual result and its impact on the asset’s value, depreciation, and equity return.

-Most associations include reserve funding in your monthly HOA fees and occasionally include a working capital account that is also funded through the fees.
+Most communities include reserve funding in your monthly HOA fees and occasionally include a working capital account that is also funded through the fees.
 These accounts are responsible for paying for unexpected or large repair items such as new roofing, new gating, etc.

 In the case of master-planned communities with individual housing, there is often an HOA capital contribution fee.
 The HOA capital contribution fee is a one-time payment due upon the sale of an HOA property.
 The capital contribution is added to the HOA’s reserve account to be utilized for future repairs.